smithy-lang/smithy-rs/design/src/rfcs/rfc0023_serialization_and_deserialization.md

 `DateTime` and `Blob` implements different serialization/deserialization format for human-readable and non-human readable format; We must emphasize that these 2 formats are not compatible to each other.
 Reason for this is explained at the [Blob](#blob) section and [Date Time](#datetime).

 Additionally, we add `fn set_fields` to fluent builders to allow users to set the data they deserialized to fluent builders.

-Lastly, we emphasize that this RFC does NOT aim to serialize the entire response or request.
+Lastly, we emphasize that this RFC does NOT aim to serialize the entire response or request or implement `serde` traits on data types for server-side code.

 # Use Case
 Users have requested `serde` traits to be implemented on data types implemented in rust SDK.